 College of Intelligent Structures and Mechanics Systems Engineering

-Foundational training mechanics in the Department of Mechanical Engineering
+mechanics in the Department

 The various structures that comprise social infrastructure and transportation machinery are created by construction engineering and mechanical engineering.
 The design, manufacture, maintenance and repair of these structures is founded on mechanical theory.
 There is a social demand for the development of advanced intelligent systems combining the latest information systems and environmental systems.
 Against this background, we aim to foster creative, selfmotivated and individualistic personnel with basic knowledge of mechanical theory who can build intelligent systems.